AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Method

 We construct the redshift-space halo/subhalo catalogue at $z=0$ with the number density of $10^{-3} ({\rm Mpc}/h)^3$ fixed, to be compatible with current spectral observations.
 The redshift-space position ${\bf s}$ is related to the real-space position ${\bf r}$ for a distant observer along the line of sight by

-where $\bm{v}$ is the peculiar velocity, $a$ is scalar factor and $H$ is the Hubble parameter, and the unit vector $\hat{z}$ denotes the line-of-sight direction.
+where $\bm{v}$ is the peculiar velocity, $a$ is scale factor and $H$ is the Hubble parameter, and the unit vector $\hat{z}$ denotes the line-of-sight direction.
+For simplicity, we have defined the $z$ direction of the simulation box as the line of sight direction.
 Based on the catalogue samples, we compute the density field and velocity field in the mesh cells by assigning the particle mass to a $900^3$ mesh using the CIC (Cloud-in-Cell) scheme, with a cell resolution of $(2.78 h^{-1} \rm Mpc)^3$.